dylanirlbeck/content-moderation-lab/_pages/project.md

 you with a training corpus of off-topic posts.
 Many of these posts discussed politics, and Colin Kaepernick has been a controversial figure due to his history of kneeling for the national anthem.

-**Question #1: How may content moderation algorithms may create involuntary censorship, and who it might effect in the case of _SportIt_?**
+**Question #1: How may content moderation algorithms may create unintentional censorship, and who it might effect in the case of _SportIt_?**

 ### Part 3: Introducing Human Content Moderation